dkbramble-classes/p2pftp/README.md

 First, download all of the files from this Github to ensure you have all of the necessary dependencies.
 Preferably, this processes is done on at least two devices: One device for the centralized server and the host, and another device to run the other host program.

 ### Centralized Server (centralized_server.py):
-To start, open a window in Terminal/PowerShell and run the command "python3 (or python if python 3 is natively installed) path/to/repository/p2pftp/Server/centralized_server.py".
+To start, open a window in Terminal and run the command "python3 (or python if python 3 is natively installed) path/to/repository/p2pftp/Server/centralized_server.py".
+Once that is ran, no other action is needed.

-### Host System (FTP Client/Server):
+### Host System (FTP Client/Server) [client_gui.py]:

-#### Mac OS
-To start the host system, I dunno.
+First, be sure to download the pyftpdlib and requests modules via pip before starting.

+To start the host system, open another window in Terminal and run the command "python3 (or python if python 3 is natively installed) path/to/repository/p2pftp/Host/client_gui.py".
+This will start both the ftp server and the gui.
+See the usage below for more details.

-The host's ftp directory is the directory in which the program was executed (in this case the 'Host' folder).
+Note: The host's ftp directory is the directory in which the program was executed (in this case the 'Host' folder).

-#### Linux

 ## Host Usage: